gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 *k_parameter* -- the identification number of the parameter.
 This can be obtained from the plugin's documentation, or by using [vst3info](#vst3info).
-Note that this must be the id number of the parameter, not its index in the list of parameters.
+Note that this must be the _id_ number of the parameter, not its index in the list of parameters.
+To set a VST3 program, use [vst3info](#vst3info) to identify the parameter id that is "program change" and the number of the program itself.

 *k_value* -- the value of the parameter, _not_ normalized, but passed in the musical units and ranges indicated by [vst3info](#vst3info).